Omega-Mu-Gamma-Studio/SeeDS/README.md

 - **Not yet started — background/environment art.** The Passport system's `visualHook` descriptions (e.g. "a workshop strung with actual chain-link" for The Chainworks) are written as text prompts for future illustration, not as delivered assets.
-Landmark backgrounds, the campus-map visual itself, and any lesson-specific environment art are all still text descriptions waiting to become art.
+The nested campus map (§2.1) now has a real place for this art to land — one file, `components/campus/art.js` — but the illustrations themselves (island establishing shot, campus overview, CS Block hallway, Dorm interior) don't exist yet, nor do landmark backgrounds or any lesson-specific environment art.

 If you're a contributor picking a task off this list: dialogue packs are pure JSON authoring (no code changes required, see §4/§6 above), sprites and